 Graze lightly while the crop is establishing.
 Once growing well, rotationally graze allowing at least 28 days or more for recovery and regrowth.
 Using electric fencing, ration an area per day (e.g. about one acre for 100 cattle) but adjust this area to match growth and stock requirements.
 Over-grazing will damage chicory crowns.
 Surplus production from Herbal Leys can be made into silage.

-No N is required, P and K should be maintained at ADAS Index 2.
+P and K should be maintained at ADAS Index 2.

-Yields of up to 13t DM/ha for the Herbal Ley can be achieved.
+Yields of 13t DM/ha for the Herbal Ley and 10t DM/ha for the Chicory Ley (page 17) should be achieved.

 Simple Herbal Ley